Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 • Comical

 You get the idea.
-Use your thesaurus to find the word that sums up what you want to say exactly.
-That’s the essence of good email copywriting.
+Use your thesaurus to find the word that sums up exactly what you want to say.
+That’s the essence of great email content.

-You don’t need letters after your name to use psychology in email copywriting.
+You don’t need letters after your name to use psychology in your emails.
 Knowing just a few principles can help you succeed.

 Consider reciprocity, for instance.
 If you do something nice for others, they’ll want to do something nice for you.

-Let’s say that you sell an app or a piece of software.
+Let’s say you sell an app or software.
 Offer a free trial with no credit card required.

-Alternatively, let’s say that you’re reaching out to existing trial users.
+Alternatively, let’s say you’re contacting existing trial users.
 Offer to extend the trial so the consumer can have more time with the program.

-Some of my favorite marketing emails come from people who share their own experiences.
+Some of my favorite marketing emails come from people sharing their experiences.
 Most importantly, they’re not afraid to share their fears, failures, and frustrations.

-Brian Gardner is one example.
+Brian Gardner is an excellent example.
 He’s best known for WordPress development, but he has his hands in tons of creative projects.
 When he sends out an email, it’s invariably raw and honest.

-Consequently, when he recommends a premium WordPress plugin or announces a new product, I trust that he’s giving me the full story.
+Consequently, when he recommends a premium WordPress plugin or announces a new product, we trust that he’s giving me the full story.

 If you let your readers get to know you, they’ll become more trusting and loyal.
 It just takes time.